ianchanning/turing-test-paper/README.md

-# turing-mind-origin-1950
-A meticulous LaTeX recreation of Alan Turing's 'Computing Machinery and Intelligence' (Mind, 1950).
+# A (mostly) meticulous LaTeX recreation of Alan Turing's 'Computing Machinery and Intelligence' (Mind, 1950).